-Dr. Lindsey B. "Luka" Carfagna is a visiting scholar in the Department of Informatics (Connected Learning Lab) at UC Irvine, works full time as a Learning Experience and Assessment Specialist at Thomas Edison State University, has taught as a sociologist at several universities, and is a certified personal trainer.
+Dr. Lindsey B. "Luka" Carfagna is a visiting scholar in the Department of Informatics (Connected Learning Lab) at UC Irvine, works full time as a Learning Experience (LX) Designer and Assessment Specialist at Thomas Edison State University, has taught as a sociologist at several universities, and is a certified personal trainer.
 She can usually be found lurking wherever connected communities meet economic, educational, and ecological challenges and her dissertation focused on how young people utilized open learning resources and practices as a buffer for hard economic times after the 2008 crisis and subsequent recession.

 For her undergraduate degree, Lindsey went to the University of Vermont on a full athletic scholarship to play Division 1 soccer.
 After injuries forced her to medically retire from the game, she turned her focus to scholarship and advocacy.
 Lindsey transformed her passion for the beautiful game into a disciplined pursuit of sociology's unique vocational power to speak truth, heal wounds, and inspire calls to action.